ezynda3/arweave-demo/README.md

 - Deploy app to arweave
 - Create a mechanism for storing arbitrary state using SmartWeave (Maybe a simple todo app?)
-- Link a PST from community.xyz
+- Link a PST from community.xyz.
+Current test community is [here](https://community.xyz/#19tBk-g7euaGOJbT62BAIZqcxrUkraQ82d-3eqDHFzQ)
 - Charge an amount of PST for every store TX and then distribute to token holders

 Anything else???